Lake Tawakoni 2018 Survey Report (PDF 1015.9 KB)

 Management History

-Important sport fishes in Lake Tawakoni include Striped Bass, Hybrid Striped Bass (Palmetto Bass and Sunshine Bass), White Bass, Blue Catfish, Channel Catfish, Black Crappie, White Crappie, and Largemouth Bass.
+Important sport fish include Striped Bass, Hybrid Striped Bass, White Bass, Blue and Channel Catfish, Largemouth Bass and crappie.
 Annual requests are submitted to stock Striped Bass and Hybrid Striped Bass to maintain these fisheries.
-The Blue and Channel Catfish regulation was changed from the statewide regulation to a 25 fish bag with no minimum length limit, with no more than 7 over 20 inches, and no more than 2 of those over 30 inches to enhance trophy Blue Catfish potential.
+The Blue and Channel Catfish regulation was first changed from statewide regulations in 2016, to a trophy-oriented regulation allowing the harvest of 25 fish with no minimum length limit, with no more than seven over 20-inches, and no more than two of those over 30-inches.
+This regulation was further adjusted in 2021, allowing 25 fish per day (no minimum length limit), with no more than five fish over 20-inches and only one of those could be over 30-inches.

 Fish Community

-- Temperate basses: Lake Tawakoni contains a diverse mix of temperate bass including White Bass, Striped Bass, and Hybrid Striped Bass supported by an ample prey base and abundant open water habitat.
-Temperate bass are the second most targeted fish at Lake Tawakoni.
+- Temperate Bass: Lake Tawakoni contains a diverse mix of temperate bass including White Bass, Striped Bass, and Hybrid Striped Bass supported by an ample prey base and abundant open water habitat.
+Temperate bass were the most targeted fish at Lake Tawakoni, accounting for 23% of angling effort.
 Annual requests are submitted to stock Striped Bass and Hybrid Striped Bass.

 Management Strategies

-- Continue stocking Hybrid Striped Bass and Striped Bass at 10 fish/acre.
+- Continue stocking Striped Bass and Hybrid Striped Bass to maintain the quality temperate bass fishery.

 Performance Report as required by Federal Aid in Sport Fish Restoration Act Texas Federal Aid Project F-221-M-5 Inland Fisheries Division Monitoring and Management Program